 To further intimidate parliamentarians ahead of the vote, pro-Iran groups staged anti-American demonstrations in key parliamentary districts.
 To gather a crowd, pro-Iran Shia militants canvassed neighborhoods in Baghdad, reportedly threatening Shia residents with beatings or death if they declined to attend pro-Iran demonstrations.

-Captured Iranian intelligence documents say Tehran is frustrated by what it sees as the irreligious nature of the umbrella PMF forces, which ignore Islamic edicts to abstain from alcohol.
-Multiple sources in Iraq confirmed for Zenger News that many PMF militias have links to illegal brothels, night clubs, gambling halls, and drug smuggling operations in Iraq.
+Captured >Iranian intelligence documents say Tehran is frustrated by what it sees as the irreligious nature of the umbrella PMF forces, which ignore Islamic edicts to abstain from alcohol.
+Multiple sources in Iraq confirmed to Zenger that many PMF militias have links to illegal brothels, night clubs, gambling halls, and drug smuggling operations in Iraq.

 After the Jan.
 5 vote to expel U.S. troops, Iraq’s acting prime minister, Adil Abdul Mahdi, marched alongside pro-Iran demonstrators to denounce America’s role in Iraq.
 He later met with the U.S. Ambassador to make clear that the parliament vote had rescinded America’s invitation to use its bases in Iraq, which was granted by the parliament in 2014 to fight ISIS.
 Officially, Mahdi’s government lacks the legal mandate to make such demands.